seeess1/seeess1.github.io/projects-tennis.md

 # Data + tennis

-I've done side projects combining tennis and data as part of my work as a board member at the [Fort Greene Tennis Association](http://www.fortgreenetennis.org/), as a product-based side project, and just out of curiosity.
+I've done side projects combining tennis and data to help with my work as a board member at the [Fort Greene Tennis Association](http://www.fortgreenetennis.org/), as part of an entrpreneurial project my friend and I started, and just for fun.

 ### FGTA and NYC Tennis